sjanzou/pecos/documentation/installation.rst

 Optional Python packages dependencies include:

-* sqlalchemy: used to ...,
+* sqlalchemy: used to insert collected data into a MySQL database, https://www.sqlalchemy.org/
-  https://www.sqlalchemy.org/
-* minimalmodbus: used to ...
+* minimalmodbus: used to read modbus device sensors values, https://minimalmodbus.readthedocs.io
-  https://minimalmodbus.readthedocs.io
 * pyyaml: used to store configuration options in human readable data format, http://pyyaml.org/